edbea/kamcord-ios-sdk/README.md

  * Ensure you have added the <a href="https://github.com/kamcord/kamcord-ios-sdk/wiki/Getting-Started#framework-dependencies">framework dependencies</a> as well.

 ## Details
 This repository contains a build of Kamcord for integrating into cocos2d/cocosd-x and native iOS game engines.
-The current version is 2.0.1.
+The current version is 2.1.0.
 If you are updating from an older version, please visit the <a href="https://github.com/kamcord/kamcord-ios-sdk/wiki/Change-log">Change Log</a>.

-If you'd like to enable WeChat support in Kamcord, please add <code>WeChat/libWeChatSDK.a</code> as a link target of your application and add <code>-ObjC</code> as a linker flag in <code>Build Settings => Other Linker Flags</code>.

-If you are looking for the Kamcord Unity Plugin, please visit this repository: <a href="https://github.com/kamcord/Unity-Kamcord">https://github.com/kamcord/Unity-Kamcord</a>.
+<b>Note the Kamcord SDK no longer supports in-game recording.
+This version of the SDK is for watching videos and interacting in the Kamcord social network only.</b><br/>